linuxdeepin/deepin-manual/manual-assets/community/deepin-terminal/en_US/index.md

 ### Theme ###

-The window theme provides three theme types, namely Light Theme, Dark Theme and System Theme.
+The window theme provides multiple themes.

 1. On the Terminal interface, click ![main_menu](icon/icon_menu.svg).
 2. Click **Theme** to choose one theme.